popolin522/Zmesh/README.md

 1. **Python 3.x**: The scripts are written in Python and require version 3.x or later.
 2. **NetworkX Package**: This is essential for the `set_mesh_pair.py` script, which handles the meshing algorithm using graph theory.
 You can install it via pip: `pip install networkx`, or using Anaconda: `conda install anaconda::networkx`.
 3. **LAMMPS** (optional): The input and output data are in LAMMPS format, so you need to be familiar with preparing LAMMPS data files.
-Additionally, if your initial data contains both polymers and nanoparticles, a LAMMPS script (`delete.in.lmp`) is provided to help you remove polymers.
+In the context of this package, you only need LAMMPS installed when you need the LAMMPS script here (explained below).

 # How to use it?